June 11, 2014

 Cosmo wants to hear from you!
 Please share your insights and feedback regarding Cosmo's documentary video pitch below.

-Cosmo received a complimentary copy of the Documentary Fundraising Guide which includes an entire content-packed chapter on how to craft a dynamic elevator pitch for your documentary.
-The highly-rated guide provides a step-by-step process for raising money for your documentary.
+Cosmo received a complimentary enrollment to the Documentary Fundraising Course which includes an entire content-packed module on how to craft a dynamic elevator pitch for your documentary.
+The highly-rated course provides a step-by-step process for raising money for your documentary.